erikbaum/Model-C-Quantum-Information-and-the-Mind-/README.md

 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/.

 Any use, adaptation, or extension of this framework must:
-Explicitly credit the original author, [Your Name].
+Explicitly credit the original author, Erik Baum.
-Clearly state that their work is based on Quantum Dualism (Model C).
+Clearly state that their work is based on Model C.
 License their derivative work under CC BY-NC-SA 4.0.

 **How to Cite**